-To many, Machu Picchu is the crowning achievement of the Incas.
+To many, Machu Picchu is the poster child of the Incan civilization.
 Like an ancient lost city, the ruins lay hidden from the world for centuries, even the Spanish invaders, until they were ‘revealed’ to archaeologist Hiram Bingham in 1911.
-Yet, for all its spectacular majesty, Machu Picchu is not the only impressive legacy of the Incas.
-I visited several ruins in Peru: Ollantaytambo, Chinchero, Machu Picchu, Qenqo, Sacsayhuaman, Pisaq, Qoriqancha—all magnificent.
+Yet, for all its majesty, Machu Picchu isn’t the only impressive legacy of the Incas.
+I visited several ruins in Peru: Ollantaytambo, Chinchero, Machu Picchu, Qenqo, Sacsayhuaman, Pisaq, Qoriqancha—all breathtaking in their own way.

-But, there’s an anomaly at Peru’s ancient archaeological sites.
-It doesn’t take a trained eye to see that there are three distinct and very different styles of stone construction, easy to overlook or ignore if you’re in a hurry.
+But, there are anomalies at Peru’s ancient archaeological sites.
+It doesn’t take a trained eye to see that there are three distinct, very different styles of stone construction, easy to overlook or ignore if you’re in a hurry.
 The conventional wisdom is that the Incas did all the masonry during their brief reign in the 13th-16th centuries.
 When the Spanish invaders arrived, everything was already in place.
 They made assumptions and recorded what they saw.
 Without a written language, the Incas cannot tell their own story.

 Is there more than meets the eye?

-Archaeologists (and tour guides) will say that the Incas employed the different styles according to the functions they served.
+Archaeologists (and tour guides) will say that the Incas employed different styles on structures depending on the functions they served.
 The more important the purpose—religious, astronomical, sacred—the more sophisticated and refined the construction.
+Are these assumptions valid?
 Let’s take a brief look at the three styles, which were first identified by a Peruvian researcher.

-Alfredo Gamarra studied these structures over decades and came to the conclusion that they represent works done at three separate stages in human history, probably by three distinct civilizations, of which the Incas were the last.
+Alfredo Gamarra studied these structures over decades and came to the conclusion that they represent works done at three separate stages in human history, by three distinct civilizations, of which the Incas were the last.
 Gamarra’s son, Jesus, carries on his father’s work.
-It isn’t a linear history as we today believe, that is, the progression from stone age cultures with crude tools to our technologically advanced society today, but the possibility that human history spans a considerable amount of time, that humanity has undergone great cycles of development and decline during that time.
+It isn’t a linear history as we today believe, that is, the progression from stone age cultures with crude tools to our technologically advanced society today, but the possibility that human history spans a considerable amount of time during which humanity has undergone great cycles of development and decline.
 I made the trip to Peru in part to witness for myself this ancient stonework.

 The Time of Hanan Pacha